 - If you have already earned a degree from UNH (baccalaureate or associate) and are interested in a second degree, apply as a transfer student.
 Please note: You cannot apply for a second B.A. degree.

-If you were enrolled in an associate's degree program and wish to apply to a bachelor’s degree program, apply as a two-to-four year transfer.
+- If you were enrolled in an associate's degree program at the Thompson School or UNH Manchester and wish to apply to a baccalaureate degree program, apply as a two to four year transfer.

 Readmission applications are processed in the Office of Admissions; however, decisions are made by the Dean’s Office of the college division to which you apply and in consultation with the Division of Student & Academic Affairs.

 Contact the appropriate Dean’s Office for information regarding restricted programs and/or departmental pre-requisites: